Andrew-Novokhatny/The_Conspiracy_Hub/buckingham_conspiracy/README.md

     -p 8080:8501 \
     -v "$(pwd)/setlists:/app/setlists" \
     -v "$(pwd)/songlist:/app/songlist" \
+    -v "$(pwd)/song_data:/app/song_data" \
     --restart unless-stopped \
     buckingham-conspiracy-hub
 ```

-4. Access the application at: `http://localhost:8501` (or your custom port)
+4. Access the application at: `http://localhost:8502` when using `start.sh` (the script maps the container’s 8501 to 8502 by default) or `http://localhost:8501` when you run the container manually as shown above.

 ### Docker Commands